 Some clinics specialize in treating people with eating disorders.
 Some may offer day programs or residential programs rather than full hospitalization.
 Specialized eating disorder programs may offer more intensive treatment over longer periods of time.

 Because of the host of complications anorexia causes, you may need frequent monitoring of vital signs, hydration level and electrolytes, as well as related physical conditions.
 In severe cases, people with anorexia may initially require feeding through a tube that's placed in their nose and goes to the stomach (nasogastric tube).

 A primary care doctor may be the one who coordinates care with the other health care professionals involved.
 Sometimes, though, it's the mental health provider who coordinates care.

 Restoring a healthy weight

-There are no medications specifically designed to treat anorexia because they haven't been found to work very well.
+No medications are approved to treat anorexia because none has been found to work very well.
 However, antidepressants or other psychiatric medications can help treat other mental disorders you may also have, such as depression or anxiety.

 Treatment challenges in anorexia

 One of the biggest challenges in treating anorexia is that people may not want treatment.
 Barriers to treatment may include:

 - Thinking you don't need treatment